dingusdev/dingusppc/zdocs/cpu/powerpc/mmu.md

 MPC601-specific lower BAT registers has the "V" bit.
 If it's cleared, the corresponding BAT pair is invalid and won't be used for address translation.
 To invalidate BATs on MPC601, it's enough to write NULL to lower BAT registers.
-That's exactly what PowerMac 6100 ROM does:
+That's exactly what Power Mac 6100 ROM does:
  ```
 li        r0,     0
 mtspr     ibat0l, r0